 An all-inclusive team communication app that offers video conferencing, video chat and screen sharing.

-One of the largest video and voice calling apps on the market with a screen sharing feature.
+One of the largest video and voice calling apps on the market that can also serve as free screen sharing software.
 Unfortunately, all members must have an account and the software downloaded in order to use it.

 A video conferencing app that can handle large video meetings of 100 participants (or even 1,000) and allows you to share screens online.